-* The Authorized Signatory is the authorized contact for the Featured Artist performer(s) on file with SoundExchange.
+*The Authorized Signatory is the authorized contact for the Featured Artist performer(s) on file with SoundExchange.
 Please see item 3 below if this signature is presented electronically.

-Both of these documents are required for an LOD to become active.
-If either of these forms is missing or incomplete, SoundExchange will contact the person who submitted the LOD or the Featured Artist’s authorized contact to complete the information.
+If any of these documents are missing or incomplete, SoundExchange will contact the person who submitted the LOD or the Featured Artist’s authorized contact to complete the information.
 This will delay activation of the LOD.